Knowledge Musona

-Knowledge Musona (born 21 June 1990) is a Zimbabwean professional footballer who plays as a left winger or forward for Al-Tai in the Saudi Professional League, and captains the Zimbabwe national team.
+Knowledge Musona (born 21 June 1990) is a Zimbabwean professional footballer who plays as a left winger or forward for Scottland.
+Musona, also captained the Zimbabwe national team prior to retiring from international football.
 Previously, he has played senior football in South Africa, Belgium and Germany.

 Personal life

 Knowledge Musona hails from Norton, Mashonaland West and attended Lord Malvern High School in Harare.
 His younger brother Walter Musona is also a professional footballer.

 Club career

+Musona began his senior career with South African club Kaizer Chiefs, where he scored in Chief's victory in the final of the 2009 Telkom Knockout.

 Musona made his debut for Hoffenheim as a substitute against SC Freiburg in a 3–1 win and scored his first goal in a 2–1 DFB-Pokal win over Köln on 25 October 2011.
 On 18 May 2012, it was announced that he would join Augsburg on a one-year loan for the upcoming season.

-In July 2013, he left Germany and moved to South African side Kaizer Chiefs on a loan deal.
+In July 2013, he left Germany and returned to Kaizer Chiefs on a loan deal.
 He scored eight goals in 19 league matches, including a vital goal which sent his team into the last 16 of the Nedbank Cup.
 Musona scored a hat trick in a 3–0 first-round, second-leg CAF Champions League victory over Liga Muculmana in Maputo on 6 March, progressing to the next round of the competition on a 7–0 aggregate scoreline after winning 4–0 at Moses Mabhida Stadium.
 Musona suffered an ankle sprain in a 2–0 win over AS Vita Club in the CAF Champions League on 29 March 2014 where they lost 3–2 on aggregate.
 Musona ended the season with 16 goals in 25 starts in all competitions.
 He attracted interest from clubs in Belgium, Germany and Roda of the Netherlands.
 On 5 August, Musona started training with La Liga club, Granada.

 On 18 December 2014, Musona signed for Belgian club Oostende, effective 1 January 2015, with the player signing a two-and-a-half-year contract for an undisclosed fee.